1953 Ionian earthquake

 The 1953 Ionian earthquake (also known as the Great Kefalonia earthquake) struck the southern Ionian Islands in Greece on August 12.
 In mid-August, there were over 113 recorded earthquakes in the region between Kefalonia and Zakynthos, and the most destructive was the August 12 earthquake.
 The event measured 6.8 on the moment magnitude scale, raised the whole island of Kefalonia by 60 cm, and caused widespread damage throughout the islands of Kefalonia and Zakynthos.
 The maximum felt intensity of shaking was X (extreme) on the Mercalli intensity scale.
 Between 445 and 800 people were killed.

 Earthquake

-The earthquake struck at 09:23:55 (UTC) or 11:23:55 (local time); the Royal Navy vessels HMS Gambia and HMS Bermuda were among the first on the scene.
+The earthquake struck at 09:23:55 (UTC) or 11:23:55 (local time); The USS Salem was the first vessel to arrive with humanitarian help, as it was on patrol in the area.
+Not long after the Royal Navy vessels HMS Gambia and HMS Bermuda arrived on the scene.
 In addition, four Israeli warships received calls for help coming from the island of Kefalonia and the ships headed to the island.
 The sailors provided emergency medical aid, food, and water.
 This was the first time Israel provided aid to a disaster-stricken area.

 Although known as the "Great Kefalonia earthquake", damage was very heavy in Zakynthos' eponymous capital city.
 Only two buildings survived there; the rest of the island's capital had to be rebuilt.
 Argostoli, the capital of Kefalonia, suffered substantial damage and all of Kefalonia's buildings were flattened except for those in Fiskardo in the far north.